julbean/describealign/README.md

 ### stretch_audio (audio-to-video alignment)

 By default describealign stretches video to fit audio descriptions, but the inverse is also possible: stretching the audio description to fit the video with the "--stretch_audio" argument.
+This argument also keeps the video's original audio tracks, adding the audio description as the first track and setting it as the default audio.

 ### audio-to-audio